Connorelsea/proform/README.md

 # proform

+Not yet structured for distribution.
+Rapidly iterating/changing the API currently to see what works best.
+If you're interested, look around and help me with suggestions/critiques

 Goal: Provide a form library with an opinionated and standardized data-flow but no standardized layout or styling.
 This allows the deveoper to re-use abstracted form components across their application regardless of whether each form's data requirements and relations are the same.

 A very basic form example: